Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Introduction

 \subsection{Aim of the paper}

-Our aim in the present paper is to extend the profile decomposition theorem in general Hilbert spaces (\cref{theorem;general profile decomp.} in \cref{section;ProDecoHilbert}) to non-Hilbertian Sobolev spaces of inhomogeneous type, and it will also clarify the relations between a bounded sequence and its profiles via the weak convergence and an isometric group action.
+Our aim in the present paper is to extend the double-suffix profile decomposition theorem in general Hilbert spaces (\cref{theorem;general profile decomp.} in \cref{section;ProDecoHilbert}) to non-Hilbertian Sobolev spaces of inhomogeneous type, and it will also clarify the relations between a bounded sequence and its profiles via the weak convergence and an isometric group action.
 Those relations do not appear in the results of G\'erard and Jaffard.
 Moreover, our results will be proved in a straightforward and simple manner without relying on the wavelet basis, so that those theorems might be readily extended to other function spaces with isometric group actions.
-Such theorems may be well applied to studies of PDEs and the calculus of variations.
-To this end, we shall firstly establish an abstract theory of profile decomposition with a double suffixed residual term in general Banach spaces without giving detailed quantitative information such as~\eqref{202109100010}--\eqref{202109100030} in \cref{cor11}.
-As a corollary, the profile decomposition theorem with a double suffixed residual term in general Hilbert spaces will be obtained.
+Such theorems may be well applied to PDEs and Calculus of Variations.
+To this end, we shall firstly establish an abstract theory of profile decomposition with a double suffix residual term in general Banach spaces without giving detailed quantitative information such as~\eqref{202109100010}--\eqref{202109100030} in \cref{cor11}.
+As a corollary, the profile decomposition theorem with a double suffix residual term in general Hilbert spaces will be obtained.
 This abstract step also seems to be of independent interest as well.
 By the use of these abstract settings and from direct calculations of energies, we reach a profile decomposition theorem in Sobolev spaces.
+It is noteworthy that our energy estimates in the Sobolev norm is slightly sharper than those in other authors' papers, except for the Hilbertian case, i.e., $p=2$.

 Furthermore, we shall derive important results of decomposition of integral functionals, also regarded as the \emph{iterated Brezis-Lieb lemma}, subordinated to the profile decomposition in Sobolev spaces.
 From the viewpoints of profile decomposition, the classical Brezis-Lieb lemma roughly focuses on just two parts of $(u_n)$: the weak limit $u_0$ and all the other profiles $u_n-u_0$.
 On the contrary, our results of decomposition of integral functionals (the iterated Brezis-Lieb lemma) typically implies the decomposition of $\lim_{n\toinfty}\|u_n\|_{L^q(\RN)}^q$ into the sum of those of all profiles.
 We shall also develop those decompositions of integral functionals in other Sobolev spaces where the residual term of profile decomposition is vanishing.